OPT Frequently Asked Questions

 - How much OPT am I eligible for?

 Students are eligible for 12 months of OPT per higher degree level.
 For example, an F-1 student will be eligible for 12 months of OPT with the completion of a bachelor's degree.
-After completing a master's degree, an F-1 student will be eligible for an additional 12 months of OPT.
+After completing a master's degree, the F-1 student will be eligible for an additional 12 months of OPT.
 However, if a student uses 12 months of OPT after completion of a master's degree, the student will not be eligible for an additional period of OPT after completion of a second master's degree.
 The student would need to complete a PhD degree to be eligible for another 12 months of OPT.

 - How much does it cost to apply for OPT?